Diamond Lake Boulevard/OR 138E Design Concept Plan

 The Project Advisory Committee (PAC) provides technical and policy guidance throughout the Plan’s development.
 The PAC includes community representatives with diverse perspectives on the mobility needs of Roseburg’s residents and visitors.

-Associate Planner, Roseburg Community Development Department
+Senior Planner, Roseburg Community Development Department

 For ADA (Americans with Disabilities Act) or Civil Rights Title VI accommodations, translation/interpretation services, or more information, call 503-731-4128, TTY 800-735-2900 or Oregon Relay Service 7-1-1.